jorgeav527/life-expectancy/README.md

 ### 1. PowerBI

-The dashboard in PowerBI is in this [**LINK**](https://app.powerbi.com/view?r=eyJrIjoiYTUzODVkN2EtMWVlZC00ODMxLTk5MjQtOTdiY2Q1ZjgzYTdlIiwidCI6IjBlMGNiMDYwLTA5YWQtNDlmNS1hMDA1LTY4YjliNDlhYTFmNiIsImMiOjR9).
+The dashboard in [**PowerBI**](https://app.powerbi.com/view?r=eyJrIjoiYTUzODVkN2EtMWVlZC00ODMxLTk5MjQtOTdiY2Q1ZjgzYTdlIiwidCI6IjBlMGNiMDYwLTA5YWQtNDlmNS1hMDA1LTY4YjliNDlhYTFmNiIsImMiOjR9).
 Some screenshots:

 * Image 1: Show the income disparity between countries with low, mid-low, mid-high, and high incomes.
 A dynamic map displaying the average life expectancy in each country: